otsaloma/dataiter/doc/quick-start-data-frame.rst

 ------------

 DataFrame is a dict of NumPy arrays.
-You can create a new data frame the various ways you would a regular dict.
+You can create a new data frame the various ways you would create a regular dict.
 Keys here are column names and values are column vectors.
 Columns can be given as any kind of a sequence, they will be converted to the proper type automatically.
 Any scalar values will be broadcast so that the dimensions are consistent.